brightdigit/ContributeWordPress/Content/articles/tim-haines-marketing-hackers.md

 that, many of the ad units are similar and the targeting itself is the same (the Facebook ads marketplace is used to run ads on both channels).

-\[bctt tweet=\"To keep winning with Facebook ads, it is important to handle data responsibly, create high-quality ads, and to send users to high-quality websites. \@TimothyTHaines\" username=\"\@brightdigit\"\]
+\[bctt tweet="To keep winning with Facebook ads, it is important to handle data responsibly, create high-quality ads, and to send users to high-quality websites. @TimothyTHaines" username="@brightdigit"\]

-## How does one decide which best suits one's business?
+## How does one decide which best suits one’s business?

 You must have a digital marketing and content strategy that includes detailed personas then you can worry about content distribution and which channels to focus on. **The strategy should always guide distribution and channels.**

-\[bctt tweet=\"The strategy should always guide distribution and channels. \@TimothyTHaines\" username=\"\@brightdigit\"\]
+\[bctt tweet="The strategy should always guide distribution and channels. @TimothyTHaines" username="@brightdigit"\]

 ## If I have no interest in social media at all, is it worth doing half-heartedly?
-Or should I just not do it if I'm not convinced of the value?
+Or should I just not do it if I’m not convinced of the value?

-It's wise to outsource or delegate to another team member if you're not interested in it. **Quality is more important than quantity.
-Remember that your potential lack of interest doesn't negate the potential return on investment.** For example: I'm not interested much in PR.
-I just never "fell in love" with it the way that I have fallen in love with digital marketing.
-My lack of interest in PR doesn't negate the fact that it constantly has a positive impact on my business when I do it well.
+It’s wise to outsource or delegate to another team member if you’re not interested in it. **Quality is more important than quantity.
+Remember that your potential lack of interest doesn’t negate the potential return on investment.** For example: I’m not interested much in PR.
+I just never “fell in love” with it the way that I have fallen in love with digital marketing.
+My lack of interest in PR doesn’t negate the fact that it constantly has a positive impact on my business when I do it well.